thisdwhitley/ansible-role-joplin/README.md

 * I have attempted to Ansiblize the developer's installation/update script and it is working sufficiently at this point to "install" the AppImage
-* [*optional*] I am trying to figure out how to set up the settings including synchronization (both done via a sqlite database...)
+* [*optional*] if settings are provided, the CLI version will be installed and used to create a database, which will be configured via the command line and then copied to the desktop directory...seems to work

 This role is currently passing my pretty rudimentary tests for the following operating systems: